William-Verstraeten/adalunatics/index.markdown

 By taking a closer look we notice that the quotes linked to the third topic, in green, do indeed refer to sexual harassment.
-(You can see the quote itself by hovering the datapoint on the plot!)
 Now that we have succesfully isolated these quotes we can start our analysis!

-Study the time distribution of these quotes
+The timeline of the counts of these quotes can be firstly observed on a monthly resolution to get an idea of the trends.
+It is evident that apart from a few early dips due to missing data the baseline increased significantly at the end of 2017, when the MeToo movement first became well known, sparking an increased conversation about sexual harassment.
+We can already see some sharp increases over the overall trend, which will be investigated further while examining events' impacts.

 <img src="assets/img/timeline.png" class="center"/>

 <center> <h1>Is there a gender bias in the speakers of quotes related to sexual harassment?</h1> </center>

-We were interested in the gender bias in Quotebank 2015-2020 and in the dataset of #metoo quotes.
-We hypothesised that there would be more quotes from male than female and others in Quotebank and were wondering whether this trend would remain in the #MeToo quotes dataset.
+Given the inherently gendered nature of sexual harassment, we were interested in the gender ratio of the quoted people in Quotebank 2015-2020 and in the dataset of #metoo quotes.
+We hypothesised, due to the gender gap in leadership positions in many public fields, that there would be more quotes from males than females (and others) in Quotebank, and we wondered whether this feature would remain in the #MeToo quotes dataset we isolated.

 | Distribution in Quotebank [6M quotes] | Distribution in #MeToo [200k quotes] |